Deeply bound (24$D_J$ + 5$S_{1/2}$) $^{87}$Rb and $^{85}$Rb molecules for eight spin couplings

-Here, we measure the binding energies of 24$D_J-$5$S_{1/2}$ $^{85}$Rb and $^{87}$Rb molecular states for eight combinations of spin couplings, with fractional uncertainties as low as 0.2\% for the deepest states.
+Here, we measure the binding energies of 24$D_{J}-$5$S_{1/2}$ $^{85}$Rb and $^{87}$Rb molecular states for eight combinations of spin couplings, with fractional uncertainties as low as 0.2\% for the deepest states.
 Unique sets of resonances for each combination reveal the dependence on the isotopic mass and, notably, the nuclear spin $I_2$ of the ground state atom.
-We fit the binding energies to 3.8~MHz rms deviation with a semi-empirical model and extract zero-energy scattering lengths $a_l^i(0)$ for all four scattering channels, including $a_p^S(0)$.
+We fit the binding energies to 3.8~MHz rms deviation with a semi-empirical model and extract scattering length functions for all four scattering channels, including the singlet $p$-wave one.
 We discuss why our relatively hot (temperature $180~\mu$K) and dilute (density $\gtrsim 10^{11}$~cm$^{-3}$) atom sample yields a surprisingly strong molecular signal.

 The full Hamiltonian for the system is~\cite{Anderson2014praangmom}: